 1. The Gender Gap

 Developing and developed countries have faced this social issue, although to varying degrees.
-Women in developed countries still face social hindrances owing to the gender – wage gap – a phenomenon that will still take 188 years to even up according to the World Economic Forum.
+Women in developed countries still face social hindrances owing to the gender – wage gap – a phenomenon that will still take 188 years to even up, according to the World Economic Forum.
 Women also have fewer responsibilities and are given fewer rewards for their work.

 2. Being Forbidden to Drive

-Across many conservative communities in Saudi Arabia and Pakistan, women still face this major social bulwark.
+Across many conservative communities in Saudi Arabia, women still face this major social bulwark.
 Despite it not being a law, women are still not allowed licenses and can only exercise the right to go out in public if accompanied by a chaperon.
 The Arab Spring in 2011 resulted in a deluge of rallies and protests among women.
 Even though society is becoming more progressive, especially with regards to allowing women to contribute to the labor force, it will take further social reform to overcome this hindrance.

 3. Restrictions on Clothing